Athens Tram: Modern tram system

 In March 2001, Tram S.A. was established as a public utility company under the supervision of the Ministry of Transport and Communications, as a subsidiary company of Attiko Metro S.A., the state company which developed the Athens Metro network.
 The company started the construction of the initial network in the beginning of 2002, and was opened by Michalis Liapis (Minister for Transport and Communications) on 19 July 2004, a few weeks prior to the 2004 Summer Olympics in Athens.
 The construction of the tram network was financed by the Third European Regional Development Fund and Greek state funds.

-In March 2011, the Greek Government passed Law 3920 to allow ISAP and Tram S.A. to be absorbed by AMEL.
+In March 2011, the Greek Government passed Law 3920 to allow the Athens–Piraeus Electric Railways and Tram S.A. to be absorbed by AMEL.
 The resulting company was renamed STASY S.A. (ΣΤΑΣΥ Α.Ε.) and is a subsidiary of OASA S.A.
 The merger was officially announced on 10 June 2011.